allantinashemuzeya/universitypoland/README.md

 ## License

-This project is proprietary software for UITM Poland.
+This project is proprietary software for Nexus Study.

 ## Support

-For technical support, contact: tech@uitm.pl
+For technical support, contact: tech@nexusstudy.com